MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 Partial classes allow you to split the definition of a class across multiple files.
 This can be useful when a class has a large number of properties and methods, or when you want to separate the definition of a class into logical sections.
 Splitting a class between two partial class files can make your code easier to read and maintain.
 For example, if the methods of a class are logically grouped into different categories, you can place each group of methods in a separate partial class file.
 This enables a team of developers to work on different parts of a class without interfering with each other's work.
 By using partial classes, you can organize your code more effectively and improve the readability and maintainability of your code.

-In this task, you split the BankAccount class between two partial class files, moving the methods into a separate file.
+In this task, you split the BankCustomer class between two partial class files, moving the methods into a separate file.

 Use the following steps to complete this section of the exercise: